 Thermocouple calibrationCalibrate thermocouples – Get advice

 Thermocouples and resistance thermometers are used worldwide when it comes to measuring temperatures.
 Calibration of thermocouples and resistance thermometers determines the measurement deviation of the test item from the true value of the measurand.
 Calibration uses two methods: Fixed point calibration and comparison calibration.
-Calibration of a thermocouple involves measuring the thermoelectric voltage relative to a reference junction temperature of 0 °C. To calibrate thermocouples, measure the resistance at the calibration temperature.
+Calibration of a thermocouple involves measuring the thermoelectric voltage relative to a reference junction temperature of 0 °C. To calibrate resistance thermometers, the resistance is measured at the calibration temperature.
 All process critical measurements must be checked for accuracy.
-Calibration brings instruments whose measurements are out of tolerance back into tolerance.
+Calibration checks instruments whether they are within the allowed tolerance.

-Thermocouples and resistance thermometers must be calibrated because the properties of bimetals and thermocouple wires change during temperature measurement.
+A regular calibration of thermocouples and resistance thermometers is recommended because the accuracy could change because of thermal stress and mechanical stress.
 Corrosion and damage can also cause deviations.
-The standard calibration method for industrial thermocouples and resistance thermometers is the so-called freezing point, which is the freezing point of water at 0°C.
+The standard calibration method for industrial thermocouples and resistance thermometers is the comparison calibration, where the temperature points can be chosen for the specific application.

 DAkkS calibration is an important quality assurance tool that helps to ensure the accuracy of measurements.
 We are certified according to the quality management system ISO 9001:2015 certified, ensuring the quality of the elements.

 - Resistance thermometers from -196°C to +960°C

 - Precious metal thermocouples from -196°C to +1200°C